lyonsinbeta/vod2html/README.md

 creates like-named HTML files with embed HTML for use on a flash server.
 It also outputs a .txt file with URLs to all the HTML files.

-Use
+## Use
----

-1. Paste your embed code into the *embed* variable and your base URL into the *base* variable.
+1. Paste your default sample embed code into the **embed** variable and your base URL into the **base** variable.
-2. Run the script and follow the prompts.
+2. Run the script and follow the prompts or supply the directory as a command line argument.
 3. Profit.